 Your site speed is affected by whatever else is going on with your hosting shared server – If another site is having a sale or a high traffic campaign, your site will be impacted as well.

-I am not suggesting we blame poor hosting and don’t do anything to try to repair if we’re getting low scores for the web vitals: Control what you can control.
+I am not suggesting we just blame poor hosting and not do anything to repair low web vitals scores.
+It’s important to have perspective and understanding though – and some surrender: Control what you can control.

 Steps for reducing times